needle-mirror/com.unity.addressables/Documentation~/MultiProject.md

 It might be worth having a minimal amount of content built locally in the source project.
 Each project is unique, and has unique needs, but having a small set of content needed to run your application in the event of internet connection issues or other various problems is advisable.

-## Handle built in resources and shaders
+## Handle built-in resources

-Addressables builds a Unity built-in resource AssetBundle for each set of Addressables player data that gets built.
+Addressables builds a Unity built-in resource AssetBundle for each set of Addressables Player data that gets built.
 This means that when multiple AssetBundles are loaded that were built in secondary projects, there might be multiple built in AssetBundles loaded at the same time.

 Depending on your specific situation, you might need to use the [Built In Bundle Naming Prefix](AddressableAssetSettings.md#build) on the `AddressableAssetSettings` object.
-Each built in AssetBundle needs to a different name from others built in your other projects.
+Each built in AssetBundle needs a different name from others built in your other projects.
 If they're not named differently Unity displays the `The AssetBundle [bundle] can't be loaded because another AssetBundle with the same files is already loaded.` error.

 ## Additional resources